Symbian9/qmapshack-doc-wiki/BuildWindowsVisualStudio.md

 Note: you might have to install TortoiseHG or any other mercurial client

 ### C6.)
 Start the CMake GUI (you did install CMake before, didn't you)
+- Enter the path to the source directory (which has been created by cloning the hg repository in the previous step)
+- Enter the path where you want to build the binaries (should be a new directory)
 - Select "Visual Studio 12 2013 Win64" and "Native Compilers"
 - Configure
     - In the first run there will be errors.